1fish2/BBQTimer/README.md

   elapsed time.

 ## TODO
+* Android Lollipop: Is is possible to show actions in the lock-screen notifications?
+If not, make the content action pause the timer, or pause/resume/reset with a delay before closing the notification.
+* Android Lollipop: Use the new MediaStyle template to convert notification actions to compact buttons in an app media playback notification (since Android L doesn't support lock-screen widgets)?
+See http://developer.android.com/preview/api-overview.html#MediaPlaybackControl (MediaStyle is not supported by NotificationCompat.)
 * Add a menu of recipes to set the reminder alarm time and suggest the cooking temp.
-* Android Lollipop: Call Notification.Builder.setVisibility(VISIBILITY_PUBLIC) and
-  .setCategory(Notification.CATEGORY_ALARM).
-* Android Lollipop: Support extended, lock-screen notifications.
-More adaptations?
-* Android Lollipop: Use the new MediaStyle template to convert notification actions to compact buttons in an app media playback notification (since Android L doesn't support lock-screen widgets)?
-See http://developer.android.com/preview/api-overview.html#MediaPlaybackControl
 * Show a tip about adding the widget to the lock screen when first running the app.
 * Show tips via a menu command: How to install widgets.
 What tapping the widget text does.
 * Add a Settings dialog to pick {sound, vibrate, both, disable} for reminders.